KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 - Another program controls the data queue and analyses the content and origin.
 The data will then be converted and stored in a database.
 - There are other programs that regularly check the measured data and abnormalities and, if necessary, generate alarms and send emails.
 - At the same time there is this- (our) API.
 This is the gateway to the database.
 No customer can access the database directly.
 Everything goes through the API.
 - You can log in with username/password.
-An external service autorises the user and responds with a special key that identifies the user correctly and allows the user to use our API.
+An external service authorizes the user and responds with a special key that identifies the user correctly and allows the user to use our API.
 - Thanks to the key, the API knows what data it is allowed to send to the user / program.
 - The WebApp is such a program that collects all data via the API.
 The measurement data are also sent in compressed&encrypted text formats to the WebApp.
 The WebApp (App = Application = Program) generates a chart itself based on the measured data.